juniorgasparotto/SysCommand/readme.md

 User-side, no special syntax was created, known standards were implemented.
 The long arguments are accessed with the prefix `--` and are accompanied by the name of the argument.
 The short arguments are accessed with a dash `-` or a `/` bar and are accompanied by only one character.
 The values of the arguments must be in front of the argument name separated by a space ` ` or `:` or `=` .
 Positional inputs are also supported, allowing the omission of the name of the argument.

 By default, all public properties of your `Command` are enabled to be `arguments` .
-Saiba mais: [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties), [Manual choice of properties via attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-ignore-public), [Input](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#input), [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types).
+Learn more: [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties), [Manual choice of properties via attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-ignore-public), [Input](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#input), [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types).

 **`Action`**